Preparing for Enucleation

 Your child will not be experiencing the vast and bewildering array of emotions that you are going through at the moment.
 He will probably be satisfied with a simple, honest explanation in familiar language he can understand.
 Give more information to older children as their curiosity and comprehension allow.

-For example “your eye is sick/has a boo boo inside and the doctor needs to take it away to make you better.
-When he has taken your eye out, you won’t be able to see from it any more, but you will get a new pretend eye that will look just like the one your doctor took out”.
+For example “your eye is sick/has a boo boo inside and the doctor needs to remove it to make you better.
+When he has removed your eye, you won’t be able to see from it any more, but you will get a new pretend eye that will look just like your other eye”.

 Your Child’s Response